 The Recourse Rule, Regulatory Arbitrage, and the Financial Crisis

-Keywords: asset-backed securities, difference-in-difference, financial crisis, regulatory capital requirements, unintended consequences
+Keywords: difference-in-differences, financial crisis, regulatory capital requirements, securitization, unintended consequences

 JEL Classification: E02, F33, G01, G18, G28